 So, who are these bold, brave, badass women that are changing our lives?

-Outside of the Supreme Court, you may not know who Griswold was or the legacy she left behind.
+Outside of the Supreme Court, you may not know about who Griswold was or the legacy she left behind.
 How do you feel about the right to privacy?
 How about access to birth control?
-As the executive director of Planned Parenthood in 1961, she opened a birth-control clinic in New Haven, Connecticut, and 10 days later was arrested for dispensing contraceptives to a married couple.
-She didn’t stand down.
-Her case went to the Supreme Court and she was instrumental in overturning Connecticut's law of banning contraceptives, further, establishing the constitutional right to privacy.
+As the executive director of Planned Parenthood in 1961, she opened a birth-control clinic in New Haven, Connecticut and 10 days later was arrested for dispensing contraceptives to a married couple.
+She didn’t stand down!
+When her case went to the Supreme Court, she was instrumental in overturning Connecticut's law of banning contraceptives which further established the constitutional right to privacy.
 Thank you, Estelle, for propelling our right to control our own bodies.

-Online dating has existed far longer than Tinder and OKCupid, and we can thank virtual dating pioneer, Joan Ball.
-Of course, a group of men at Harvard get credit for the first computerized dating service, called 'Operation Match,’ but it was Joan who first devised the way to determine compatibility using a computer.
+Online dating has existed far longer than Tinder and Bumble, we can thank virtual dating pioneer, Joan Ball.
+Of course, a group of men at Harvard were credited for the first computerized dating service, called 'Operation Match,’ but it was Joan who first devised the way to determine compatibility using a computer.
 She founded Com-Pat (short for “computerized compatibility”), making the first match in 1964 - one year before ‘Operation Match.’
-So, think twice before you post that unsolicited dick pic and/or shirtless selfie as your profile photo - Joan would likely be ashamed (and we would too).
+So think twice before you post that unsolicited dick pic and/or shirtless selfie as your profile photo—Joan would likely be ashamed (and we are too).

 An acclaimed tennis player and staunch advocate for women’s rights, Serena William holds the all-time record for the most Grand Slam titles in singles, doubles, and mixed doubles.
-Taking on the patriarchal policies in sports with her unabashed representation of what it means to be a strong women (remember that purple tutu she wore in the 2018 French open?) - she is the feminist that we need in sports right now.
+Taking on the patriarchal policies in sports with her unabashed representation of what it means to be a strong woman (remember that purple tutu she wore in the 2018 French open?)—she is the feminist we need in sports right now.
 Her advice for those of us struggling with body image?
-"You are who you are, you can’t change it.
-And you’re beautiful."
+"You are who you are—you can’t change it, and you’re beautiful."

-Congresswomen AOC’s has been shaking up the status quo, showing the world that she is a new breed of politician.
-She’s breaking down barriers for women and minorities in politics, and has progressive voice on issues like the environment and tax reform.
+Congresswoman AOC’s been shaking up the status quo by showing the world that she is a new breed of politician.
+She’s breaking down barriers for women and minorities in politics and has a progressive voice on issues like the environment and tax reform.
 From the Bronx to Capitol Hill, she is an inspiration to all women and a reminder that powerful women can come from anywhere.
-She lives and breaths empowerment, : “The idea that a woman can be as powerful as a man is something our society can’t deal with.
-But I am as powerful as a man and it drives them crazy.”
+She lives and breaths empowerment: “The idea that a woman can be as powerful as a man is something our society can’t deal with, but I am as powerful as a man and it drives them crazy.”
 Tell me she doesn’t ignite the feeling that you can do anything.

-Ahhh what can we say about our fearless leader?
-Pitching menstrual discs to boardrooms, entrepreneurs, and investors, she flipped the period market on its head by creating and launching, that’s right, The Flex Company.
+While pitching menstrual discs to boardrooms, entrepreneurs, and investors, our fearless leader flipped the period market on its head by launching The Flex Company.
 It was through hard work, perseverance, and innovation that she revolutionized the period game (yes, the tampon was created by a dude some 80+ years ago) with menstrual discs, a body-safe alternative to tampons, pads, and menstrual cups that can be worn for up to 12 hours.
-What’s further, she has built a badass team of Flexperts who have made it their mission to create body-positive, life-changing experiences.
-Yep, we don’t need antiquated period products - we deserve choice.
+In addition to that, she's built a badass team of Flexperts who've made it their mission to create body-positive, life-changing experiences.
+We don’t need antiquated period products—we deserve choice.

-As we take this month to honor all of the bold, brave, and badass women in our lives, and those that empower us everyday to be innovators, advocates, and educators (again, we seriously need more than one month), let’s take a moment to honor our bodies and our menstrual cycles as well.
+As we take this month to honor all of the bold, brave, and badass women in our lives who empower us every day to be innovators, advocates, and educators (again, we seriously need more than one month), let’s take a moment to celebrate our bodies and our periods.

-Self-care is a powerful act and we deserve safe period products.
+Self-care is a powerful act; we deserve safe period products.
 Vaginas are amazing!
-And we are not ashamed to admit it.
+We are not ashamed to admit it.
 That is why Flex was created for you.
-Period.
+Period!